• She wove during the day the sadness.

 Bio:

-Michael Giles (b.1974) is a Venezuelan-American artist working primarily in painting and drawing.
-He has exhibited internationally, and currently lives and works in Knoxville, TN.
-Born in Maracaibo, Venezuela, he was raised in rural Baltimore, OH.
-He studied as part of the Reciprocal Exchange Program at Edith Cowan University (Perth, Australia, 1996) and received a BFA from the Ohio State University-Columbus in 2000, and a MFA from the University of Tennessee-Knoxville in 2007.
-He is currently an Assistant Professor of Art at Lincoln Memorial University in Harrogate, TN.
+Michael Giles is a Venezuelan-American artist working primarily in painting and drawing.
+He has exhibited nationally including SITE: Brooklyn (Brooklyn, NY), Core New Art Space (Denver, CO), Channel To Channel (Nashville, TN), William King Museum (Abingdon, VA), Crosstown Arts (Memphis, TN), Walters State Community College, Carson Newman University, and Fluorescent Gallery (Knoxville, TN).
+Born in Maracaibo, Venezuela, at the age of five he immigrated with his family to Baltimore, OH.
+He studied as part of the Reciprocal Exchange Program at Edith Cowan University (Perth, Australia, 1996) and received a BFA from The Ohio State University in 2000, and an MFA from the University of Tennessee, Knoxville in 2007.
+He is currently an Associate Professor of Art at Lincoln Memorial University in Harrogate, TN.
+He lives and works in Knoxville, TN, with his wife and son and various furry animals.

 View More